AMSII/blue/blue/Tri_3/terminal/terminal.md

 [CLI Cheatsheet](http://www.git-tower.com/blog/command-line-cheat-sheet/)

 - Open Terminal
-- `PWD` to confirm you're in your root
+- `pwd` to confirm you're in your root
 - If you're not in your root, `cd ~` to get there.
 - Change directory to `/Desktop`
 - Make a new directory on your desktop called `sample_directory`